-Should the AKC rule against cosmetically changing a dog’s natural appearance be enforced?
+Should the AKC rule be enforced against cosmetically changing a dog’s natural appearance?
 What about surgically correcting a health problem?

 Barbara J. Andrews, Editor-In-Chief